arturoherrero/arturoherrero.com/_articles/2020-04-28-iteration.md

 description: The ultimate sophistication.
 ---

-I recently read [Simplifying the Bull: How Picasso Helps to Teach Apple's Style][3]{:target="_blank" rel="noreferrer"}, an article that connects how Apple teaches their designers to strive for simplicity when creating smartphones and other devices to the way in which Picasso eliminated details to create a great work of art.
+I recently read *Simplifying the Bull: How Picasso Helps to Teach Apple's Style*, an article that connects how Apple teaches their designers to strive for simplicity when creating smartphones and other devices to the way in which Picasso eliminated details to create a great work of art.